saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

 --> Deep copy==> here actual object is copied with reference attributes , so obj2 changes will not reflect on obj1

+# Observer design pattern
+--> It's behavioural design pattern.
+--> In this when subject changes the state all its dependent objects notified the changes.
+--> one to many relation.